Correcting for finite statistics effects in a quantum steering experiment

-Quantum nonlocal correlations have to be fully compatible with the non-signaling (NS) principle.
+{\it Correcting for signaling.---} Quantum nonlocal correlations have to comply with the NS principle.
 Thus, the probability distributions of outputs of any subset of parties are independent of the remaining parties’ inputs.
 Due to the finite nature of any experimental statistics, $\{\operatorname{p}_{\operatorname{exp}}(a,b|x,y)\}_{a,b,x,y}$ can never strictly satisfy NS conditions~\cite{renou2017inequivalence}.
-A probability distribution that exhibits signalling does not generate a valid assemblage and, hence, one should refrain from evaluating steering criteria on it.
-Previous methods of finding the closest NS probability distribution have minimised the relative entropy between a given signalling distribution and a NS distribution~\cite{cavalcanti2016quantitative}.
-The NS distribution found will be physical but it may not be realisable with Bob's measurements $B_{b|y}$.
-Thus, we propose a semi-device independent non-signalling algorithm (NSA) that finds the closest NS probability distribution by minimising the amount of signalling $t \geq 0$ one needs to add to a signalling distribution, given $B_{b|y}$, to generate a NS distribution.
+A probability distribution that exhibits signaling does not generate a valid assemblage and, hence, one should refrain from evaluating steering criteria on it.
+We emphasise that not satisfying the NS principle is different from closing well-known loopholes, such as the locality loophole \cite{wittmann2012loophole} and the detection loophole \cite{evans2014optimal}.
+However, we highlight that even in a loophole-free experiment, the effects of finite statistics remain and must be corrected.

+Previous methods of finding the closest NS probability distribution minimised the relative entropy between a given signaling distribution and an NS distribution~\cite{cavalcanti2016quantitative}.
+The NS distribution found is physical but it may not be realisable with Bob's measurements $B_{b|y}$.
+Thus, we propose a one-sided device independent non-signaling model algorithm (NSMA) that finds the closest NS probability distribution by minimising the amount of signaling $t \geq 0$ one needs to add to a signaling distribution, given $B_{b|y}$, to generate an NS distribution.
 The algorithm is defined by an SDP: